Luxury Family Travel To Oahu, Waikiki and The North Shore Day 5

 We tried a couple spots for breakfast and they were all really busy so we asked a local at a gas station (not kidding) for recommendations for his favorite breakfast place, and he said we had to go to Koa Pancake House.
 As soon as we walked in, I knew we were at the right place.
 We must have looked a little out of sorts because someone immediately came to us and asked if we were first timers.
 You order at the counter, sit at a table, and everything is brought to you.
 Following yesterday's unintentional bargains, we hit the jackpot on this one.
 The portions were huge, the food delicious, and breakfast was less than $30 for all five of us.
 The place was filled and with good reason.
 Emmy was quite excited about her sprinkle pancakes!

-Back at Lotus Honolulu at Diamond Head we relaxed for a bit, had fresh lemon water in the lobby, and then headed up the coast to the Polynesian Cultural Center.
+We relaxed for a bit, had fresh lemon water in the lobby, and then headed up the coast to the Polynesian Cultural Center.

 We stopped at Kualoa Beach Park, Mokolii Island (Chinaman's Hat) for Emmy to stretch her legs… aka run around like a crazy kid, and then finished the hour or so drive.
 The colors of the water over here are the prettiest blues and greens…